 Food Banks were originally intended to fill the gap when households were out of food and resources due to an emergency.
 Emergency situations are now less than half of our client load.
 We serve the underemployed, households whose income does not stretch to cover food expenses, seasonally employed households, older adults living on fixed incomes, as well as households who are temporarily homeless.
-High housing costs and underemployment have pushed record numbers of people in the Gallatin Valley and in Southwest Montana towards food insecurity.
+High housing costs and underemployment continue to push people in the Gallatin Valley and in Southwest Montana towards food insecurity.
 Thankfully, people can still count on the Food Bank.
 While the Gallatin Valley Food Bank is proud of our success helping families in need, we are saddened that so many people continue to need our help.
 More often than not, at least one person in every household we serve has someone currently employed.